OxfordCodeReviewNet/forum/guidelines_for_reviewers.md

 Commenting can be a confusing topic, since the general advice is
 > Comment you code, but not too much

-The above guudeline can be understood by taking a rather extreme stance: your code should not need comment to be understood.
+The above guideline can be understood by taking a rather extreme stance:

+> Good code does not need comment to be understood.

-Most of the time, comments can be avoided by using more descriptive names, shorter methods, and simpler constructs.
+The rationale is that, most of the time, comments can be avoided by using more descriptive names, shorter methods, and simpler constructs.

 Comments shpuld describe the *why*, not the *what*.